r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ![msf-auxiliarys](http://i.cubeupload.com/eHlLPT.png)
 **def initialize(info={})** here we need to define some information about the post module, such as:<br />
-Module name, description, module author, version, platform, target architecture, etc. And close the<br/>
+Module name, description, module author, version, platform, target architecture, etc.<br />
-funtion with the **end** statement before start writing the def run() funtion ..

 Here we can adicionaly config module's default settings using the **DefaultOptions** funtion
 ![msf-auxiliarys](http://i.cubeupload.com/4H3A1x.png)